johndin/chatbot_alice_en-android/README.md

-# chatbot_es-android
+This is a test: No license, no support

-Android chat experiment with an A.L.I.C.E. artificial intelligence in Spanish (Sara)
+Android chat experiment with an A.L.I.C.E. artificial intelligence including all modules